7h30ry/writeups/ImaginaryCTF24/writeup.md

 You can ignore the `test.php` as it wasn't there initially (i created it for debugging0

-Let's check out the source code but before that it's good practice to check the `Dockerfile`
+Let's check out the source code but before that it's a good practice to check the `Dockerfile`
 ![image](https://github.com/user-attachments/assets/92d25f25-1bbd-4e93-9b2c-f6b7f20ceff2)

 Basically this Dockerfile would install `php:7-apache` then do some web server configuration